Anne Heggtveit: Honors

 Heggtveit was awarded the Lou Marsh Trophy as Canada's outstanding athlete of 1960.
 She was also the first recipient of the John Semmelink Memorial Award in November 1961, named for her fallen teammate.
 Her performance on the world stage was again recognized in 1976 when she was made a member of the Order of Canada, the country's highest civilian honor.

 Heggtveit was inducted into Canada's Sports Hall of Fame in 1960, the Canadian Olympic Hall of Fame in 1971, and was among the first group inducted into the new Canadian Ski Hall of Fame in 1982.

 Heggtveit has a road named after her at the Blue Mountain Ski Resort in the Town of the Blue Mountains, west of Collingwood, Ontario.
 She also has a ski run named after her at Camp Fortune, an extremely difficult double black diamond run.

 Anne Heggtveit was inducted into the Ontario Sports Hall of Fame in 1995.

 She was in the first induction of the Lisgar Collegiate Institute Athletic Wall of Fame, as part of the 160th Anniversary celebrations.

 Personal

 Following her competitive career, Heggtveit married James Ross Hamilton in August 1961, and resided in Quebec.
 They had two children and later relocated to nearby Vermont in the United States.
 She was later an accountant and photographer.

-She is sister to Alexander Heggtveit, MD, cardiac pathologist with ties to Brooklyn, NY, Ottawa, Hamilton, and Seaforth, Ontario, and great-aunt to Katie Heggtveit, granddaughter of Alexander, a social entrepreneur with ties to Toronto, Ontario, currently living in Nashville, Tennessee since 2023, recently inducted into the Toronto Sport Hall of Honor.
+She is sister to Alexander Heggtveit, MD, cardiac pathologist with ties to Brooklyn, NY, Ottawa, Hamilton, and Seaforth, Ontario, and great-aunt to Katie Heggtveit, granddaughter of Alexander, a social entrepreneur with ties to Toronto, Ontario, living in Cornelius, NC as of 2024, recently inducted into the Toronto Sport Hall of Honor.